-The General Duty Clause specifies terms such as “each employer” and “each employee.”
+The General Duty Clause specifies terms such as “each employer” and “each employee”.
 However, an independent contractor isn’t an “employee,” as such.
-Independent Contractors aren’t taxed in the same way as “employees” and “employers” have different responsibilities regarding their safety and care.
-OSHA does state legal definitions for “employer” and “employee” on their website, www.osha.gov:
+Independent Contractors aren’t taxed in the same way as “employees” and “employers” have different obligations regarding their safety and care.
+OSHA does state legal definitions for “employer” and “employee” on their website, www.osha.gov;

 Common Law vs. Economic Reality

-Courts determine whether an individual is an employee or an independent contractor with standard tests: Common Law and Economic Reality.
-Common Law is straightforward.
-The Social Security Administration defines it thus:
+Courts determine whether an individual is an employee or an independent contractor with standard tests; Common Law and Economic Reality.
+Common Law is forthright.
+The Social Security Governance defines it thus;

 - Is the worker’s work an everyday part of the paying party’s business?
 If the worker (in this case, interpreter) provides a service used every day, it’s a strong argument for employee treatment.

-- Does the worker face a risk of loss or chance of profit while doing the work?: Independent contractors assume risk and opportunities associated with individual jobs.
+- Does the worker face a risk of loss or chance of profit while doing the work?; Independent contractors assume risk and chances associated with individual jobs.
 Employees receive the same pay regardless of the job outcome.

-- Does the work require specialized knowledge and/or skill?: Independent contractors generally have specialized field knowledge and/or skills.
-This is often unnecessary for employees.
+- Does the work require specialized knowledge and/or skill?; Independent contractors generally have specialized field knowledge and/or skills.
+This is often irrelevant for employees.

 Courts typically use a combination of both methods to determine if a worker is an independent contractor or an employee.

 As discussed, OSHA protects only employees and not independent contractors.
-However, the role of the interpreter is highly varied: often, an interpreter is, in fact, an employee.
+However, the role of the interpreter is highly varied; often, an interpreter is, in fact, an employee.
 Interpreters working for one entity, such as a hospital or a school, with a steady job are typically employees.
-An interpreter working with an agency is typically an independent contractor and thus is not covered by OSHA standards.
+OSHA standards don’t cover an interpreter who works with an agency and which is usually and independent contractor.

-Though interpreters working as independent contractors aren’t technically covered by OSHA standards, personal safety is still a must.
+Personal safety is still a must, even though technically Osha don’t cover interpreters working as independent contractors.
 All interpreters should be cognizant of their surroundings and potential threats to their safety.
 If in question, immediately report an event or potentially unsafe environment to your supervisor or interpreting manager.

 Data collection and Results

 One of the aims of OSHA is to collect data to better identify workplace hazards and create statistics.
-These statistics can be used to inspire and form injury and illness prevention programs.
-In 2019, OSHA determined that the top ten most commonly violated standards pertained to:
+These statistics can inspire and form injury and illness prevention programs.
+In 2019, OSHA determined that the top ten most commonly violated standards pertained to;

 Through data tracking and the creation and enforcement of OSHA standards, worker deaths are down.
 The change is (on average) from about 38 worker deaths/day in 1970 to 14/day in 2017.
 Worker injuries and illnesses are down from 10.9 incidents per 100 workers in 1972 to 2.8 per 100 in 2017.

 OSHA also conducts regular inspections.
-These inspections ensure that covered organizations meet or exceed OSHA safety standards.
-Inspection priorities include:
+These inspections ensure that covered institutions meet or exceed OSHA safety standards.
+Inspection priorities include;

-- Severe injuries and illnesses: employers must report work-related fatalities within 8 hours and work-related inpatient hospitalizations, amputations, or losses of an eye within 24 hours
+- Severe injuries and illnesses; employers must report work-related fatalities within 8 hours and work-related inpatient health insurance, amputations, or losses of an eye within 24 hours.

-- Referrals of hazards from other federal, state, or local agencies, individuals, organizations, and the media
+- Referrals of hazards from other federal, state, or local agencies, individuals, institutions, and the media.

 The best preparation for an OSHA inspection is to be constantly vigilant about health and safety hazards in your workplace.

-- Keep copies of all manufacturing guides and literature.: Have the necessary guides accessible at all times to be sure that your equipment is working within established parameters.
+- Keep copies of all industry guides and literature; Have the necessary guides accessible at all times to be sure that your equipment is working within established parameters.

-- Organize a continuing effort to minimize risk.: Encourage employees to actively report potentially hazardous situations.
-This doesn’t have to necessarily pertain to OSHA standards but just with common sense and an eye to safety.
+- Organize a continuing effort to minimize risk; Encourage employees to actively report potentially hazardous situations.
+This doesn’t have to naturally pertain to OSHA standards but just with common sense and an eye to safety.

-- Know your rights.: You can always ask an OSHA inspector to postpone an inspection if they arrive at an inconvenient time.
-An “inconvenient time” is self-defined by the company, such as during a deadline push.
+- Know your rights; You can always ask an OSHA inspector to postpone an inspection if they arrive at an inconvenient time.
+The company itself defines during a delivery time as an “inopportune time”.
 Keep in mind that the inspector may still want to see files or take a quick look at the workspace.
 This is within their rights, even if they’re willing to delay the walk around.

-- Preparation: An OSHA compliance officer reads through the past inspection reports and compile a list of the standards most likely to apply.
+- Preparation; A compliance officer reads through the past inspection reports and compile a list of the standards to apply.
 They also gather the appropriate protective equipment and testing instruments.

-- Opening Conference: The OSHA compliance officer discusses the scope of their inspection, areas of inspection, walkaround procedures, employee representation, and employee interviews.
-An authorized employee representative also has the right to accompany the OSHA inspector.
-The compliance officer will consult privately with a reasonable number of employees.
+- Opening Conference; The compliance officer discusses the scope of their inspection; areas of inspection, walkaround procedures, employee content, and employee interviews.
+An authorized employee model also has the right to accompany the OSHA inspector.
+The compliance officer will consult privately with a equitable number of employees.

-- Closing Conference: After the walkaround, the OSHA compliance officer discusses their findings with the employer and employee representative.
+- Closing Conference; After the walkaround, the OSHA compliance officer discusses their findings with the employer and employee model.
 They’ll also list possible courses of action and outline how to contest the results if necessary.

-Despite employers’ best efforts, violations—inadequate protection from a hazard, a developing structural problem in the office—sometimes sneak through.
-When this happens, it is incumbent upon anyone who observes the violation to immediately report it to their manager.
-OSHA has strict reporting and risk mitigation procedures that must be understood by all employees at all levels.
+Despite employers’ best efforts, violations—lacking protection from a hazard, a developing structural problem in the office—sometimes sneak through.
+When this happens, it is incumbent upon anyone who observes the violation to instantly report it to their manager.
+All employees at all levels must understood OSHA strick reporting and risk mitigation procedures.
 The easiest way to fail an inspection is to neglect the OSHA Preparation steps when problems arise.

-Including interpreters in your company OSHA trainings fulfills your employer responsibilities under “language.”
+Including interpreters in your company OSHA trainings fulfills your employer obligations under “language”.
 When a company schedules a session about how to handle inspections and violations, everyone should be able to understand everything.
-If you’re an interpreter, knowing the finer points of the regulation can help you better articulate this information to others.
-Unfortunately, there are also moments where a legal interpreter may be needed after an accident or injury.
+If you’re an interpreter, knowing the finer points of the regulation can help you better express this information to others.
+Unfornately, there are also moments like after an accident or an injury where it is necessary a legal interpeter.
 Having an understanding of OSHA regulations in the courtroom is highly beneficial for such cases.

 It’s difficult to understate the benefits of this more nuanced understanding.
-Following OSHA regulations can be distilled to a single, straightforward principle: workplaces should be safe.
+“Workplaces must be safe,” is the single, simple principle that sums up OSHA compliance.
 As businesses are legally held to a certain standard of risk management; everyone within them should be aware of that standard.
 By completing an OSHA training module, you can rest assured that you have the requisite knowledge to handle risky situations.